-5V00 Special Studies in Religion
+5V00 Special Studies in Religion 1 to 3 sem. hrs.

 Special research projects that are needed in the students' graduate programs, but that are unavailable in the regular curriculum.
 The course may be for up to three hours credit, with preference given to those in their final year of study.